-Mr. Jason Tom, the Human Beatbox of Hawaiʻi Nei, began beatboxing and scat singing at the tender age of four to the chorus of Michael Jackson's "Bad" on audio cassette tape.
-He is a fifth-generation Hawaiʻi Chinese American born and raised in Downtown Honolulu.
-The urban and southern coast of Oʻahu.
-Tom speaks English, Mandarin, Cantonese, conversational Korean and Japanese among other languages and Hawaiian.
+Jason Tom, Hawaiʻi's Human Beatbox, began beatboxing and scat singing at the tender age of four to the chorus of Michael Jackson's "Bad" on audio cassette tape.
+He is a fifth-generation Hawaiʻi Chinese American born and raised in Downtown Honolulu's Arts District.
+Growing up in the urban and southern coast of Oʻahu, Tom speaks English, Cantonese and Mandarin.

 In 2006 and 2007, he placed in four consecutive Kapiʻolani Community College talent contests.
 Then one Friday evening in October 2008 became the turning point in his journey and spiritual life.
 He entered the nationwide Emerge Talent Contest at Word of Life, vying for a $600 cash prize.
 Prior to the performance, he prayed, promising God that if he did well, he would not give up no matter how hard life got.
 If he did poorly, he would move on to something else, maybe become a math teacher.
 Regardless of the outcome, he promised he would continue to pursue a closer walk and personal relationship with Jesus.
 Tom was the last to perform out of 12 contestants, and emerged as the 1st-place winner.
 He continues to look to God for guidance in his endeavors as a professional beatboxer.

 In Honolulu, audiences first took note of Tom for his cover routine of Michael Jackson’s “Billie Jean” that he fused with beatboxing, singing, dance and the moonwalk.
-He also choreographed his own Michael Jackson medley that include Don't Stop 'Til You Get Enough, Rock With You, The Way You Make Me Feel, Smooth Criminal, and goes as far as Black or White, Remember the Time, Jam, Who Is It, You Rock My World, etc. His original song "Listen Carefully" was inspired by the sound and feel of Bobby McFerrin, Rahzel of the Roots, and MC Jin of Great Company, Ruff Ryders and the BET Freestyle Friday Hall of Fame Emcee Champion.
+His original song "Listen Carefully" was inspired by the sound and feel of Bobby McFerrin, Rahzel of the Roots, and MC Jin of Great Company, Ruff Ryders and the BET Freestyle Friday Hall of Fame Emcee Champion.
 The “Billie Jean” routine and Tom’s original tunes have also been described as a combination of rap and electric dance music.
 The sound library produced by his voice includes kicks, snares, hi-hats, bass, synths, tom-toms, and wobbles.

 Tom, 33, is a three-time performance poet grand finalist of Hawaiʻi Slam's First Thursdays poetry slam.
 He is dubbed the Michael Jordan of the largest registered slam poetry competition in the world.